VaniaTominc/GA-Project-03/README.md

   - Split terminal in two windows:

-    + Use 1st terminal for back-end and type:
+    + Use 1st terminal for backend and type:
       - ```yarn``` to install yarn package,
       - ```yarn seed``` to seed database,
       - ```yarn serve``` to run server.

-    + Use 2nd terminal for front-end by typing client and type:
+    + Use 2nd terminal for frontend by typing client and type:
       - ```yarn && yarn start```.
-First command will install yarn package, the second command will start front-end server.
+First command will install yarn package, the second command will start frontend server.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/129614154-98dea822-3e26-479d-aa48-f71f599a7dc8.png">